danidee10/danidee10.github.io/_posts/2016-10-26-flask-by-example-6.markdown

 ## Conclusion
 Now our voting application is gradually coming to life, Users can create polls and other users can vote on them.

-We also implemented an interactive progress bar to show the users the standings of the various options in the poll and the progress bar updates itself as the user casts their vote.
+We also implemented interactive progress bars to show the users the standings of the each option in a poll.

 We aren't going to do a lot of "new" React stuff as we progress in this tutorial, but i hope you seen the beauty of React and have fallen in love with this amazing Javascript library.